ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/00-introduction.md

 #### Applications of priority queues

 Priority queues are particularly useful when tasks must be processed according to their urgency or importance rather than their arrival time.
-One example is resource management.
+One example is resource management: suppose several processes need access to a shared resource, such as CPU time.
-Suppose several processes need access to a shared resource, such as CPU time.Each process may have a priority level, and the scheduler must always choose the highest-priority process next.
+Each process may have a priority level, and the scheduler must always choose the highest-priority process next.

 Another example is a hospital emergency room system.
 Patients arrive at different times, but they are not necessarily treated in that order.
 Instead, patients with the most severe conditions are treated first.
-A priority queue can efficiently manage this kind of situation.
+A priority queue can be used to efficiently manage this kind of situation.

 #### Designing an efficient priority queue